bri3d/Simos18_SBOOT/README.md

 Please see the included Python script for a way to set these two frequencies up using pigpiod's WavePWM on the Raspberry Pi.
 Please note that the outputs from the Pi need to be level shifted to be registered by the Tricore in Simos18.

 If the PWM signals match, two CAN messages are checked.
 First, a message `59 45` (`80002b70`).
 If this message is present, `0xA0` is returned.
 Next, a message `6B` is expected (`80004a48`), to which `0xA0` is again returned.
 If these conditions are met, SBOOT will jump into the "recovery shell" awaiting setup of a bootstrap loader.

+# Recovery Shell Tasks

+The recovery shell now runs four tasks.

+* The first task is a command REPL based on a state machine, documented below.
+* The second task is the ISO-TP processing logic for that command REPL.
+* The third task runs from RAM at d001fd80 and appears to bit-bang data out through a GPIO port (?!?!).
+* The fourth task just counts up.

 The recovery shell now sets up ISO-TP framing and expects the following messages: